-Performance Objective: To increase the safety awareness of the motoring public, motor carriers and drivers through public education and outreach activities such as safety talks, safety demonstrations, etc.
+Performance Objective: Increase the safety awareness of the motoring public, motor carriers and drivers through public education and outreach activities such as safety talks, safety demonstrations, etc.

-Describe the type of activities the State plans to conduct, including but not limited to passenger transportation, hazardous materials transportation, and share the road safely initiatives.
-Include the number of personnel that will be participating in this effort.
+Describe the activities the State plans to conduct, including but not limited to passenger transportation, work zone safety, hazardous materials transportation, human trafficking/smuggling, and share the road safely initiatives.
+Include the number of personnel that will be participating in these efforts and any Public Education and Outreach activities that are not specifically listed in the Projected Goals table.

 AS does not have a state trucking association.
 All AS outreach events are inclusive of a safety belt education component.
-For 2023, AS MCSAP education program will focus on increasing knowledge related to structure requirements for passenger CMVs, problematic traffic violation of CMV drivers inclusive of prohibition rules regarding open alcohol containers on CMVs, as well as safe driving and carrier operational practices aimed at reducing CMV related crashes and general overall compliant practices.All MCSAP officers will accomplish this by conducting outreach events to schools and businesses; by holding public educational events, conducting media ad campaigns promoting CMV safety, conducting educational classes with CMV carriers, conducting CMV rule presentations on public television broadcast, and by conducting safety presentations at driver education classes in partnership with the AS office of Motor vehicle (OMV).
+For 2023, AS MCSAP education program will focus on increasing knowledge related to structure requirements for passenger CMVs, problematic traffic violation of CMV drivers inclusive of prohibition rules regarding open alcohol containers on CMVs, as well as safe driving and carrier operational practices aimed at reducing CMV related crashes and general overall compliant practices.
+All MCSAP officers will accomplish this by conducting outreach events to schools and businesses; by holding public educational events, conducting media ad campaigns promoting CMV safety, conducting educational classes with CMV carriers, conducting CMV rule presentations on public television broadcast, and by conducting safety presentations at driver education classes in partnership with the AS office of Motor vehicle (OMV).